My Probate Partner

 • prototyping in Figma,

-• improving accessibility,
+• improving accessibility and SEO,

 • and creating a style guide.